DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 ### TODO (future)
 - [ ] should the initial TP times be shifted (as if they were streamed now) ?
+- [ ] option in python script to pick TA algorithm ?
 - [ ] support for multiple concurrent (different) makers
 - [ ] when TP format changes (relative `tp.time_peak`) looping logic needs adjusting